Below is a thorough introduction about us — Taivoan people — on Wikipedia. For more information, please e-mail: [email protected]

 - Yuli (玉里)

-The concept that Taivoan spoke the Siraya language has been rejected by many linguists, based on documentary and linguistic evidence:
+The concept that Taivoan spoke the Siraya language has been rejected by many linguists, based on documentary and linguistic evidence.
+Since the January 2019 code release, SIL International has recognized Taivoan as an independent language and assigned the code tvx.

 "De Dagregisters van het Kasteel Zeelandia" by the Dutch in the 17th century showed that, to communicate with the chieftain of Cannacannavo (Kanakanavu), the local official language Sinccan (Siraya) had to be translated to (regarded as a dialect of Rukai or Paiwan), and Tevorang (Taivoan):